Josh Taylor (boxer): Taylor vs Ramírez

-Taylor vs Catterall
+Taylor vs. Catterall

 Taylor's first defence of his undisputed light-welterweight title had been scheduled for 18 December 2021, against WBO mandatory challenger Jack Catterall at SSE Hydro in Glasgow.
 It was announced by Taylor on 21 October that he had suffered an injury, and thus the fight was postponed to 26 February 2022.

 On the night, despite being knocked down by Catterall in the eighth round and being seemingly outboxed by the challenger, Taylor was handed a very controversial split decision victory, with scores of 114–111 and 113–112 in his favour, and 113–112 in favour of Catterall.
 According to CompuBox, Catterall landed more punches than Taylor in 11 out of 12 rounds.
 The challenger landed 120 of 525 (23%) total punches, and 81 of 267 (30%) of his power punches, with Taylor throwing and landing far fewer in comparison: 73 of 306 (24%) overall, and 57 of 179 (32%) on power shots.
 Former world cruiserweight champion and pundit Johnny Nelson stated, "It's decisions like this which turn casual fans off.
 Josh Taylor did not win that fight."
 The decision was labelled as "the biggest robbery in British boxing history".
 Irish bookmaker Paddy Power stated that they would be refunding all stakes placed by their customers on Catterall to win the bout, as it "was an absolute robbery".
 Despite the widespread public opinion, Taylor was defiant in his post-fight interview, saying, "I don't think there is any need for a rematch...
 I know I won the fight."

+Taylor vs. Lopez

+On 8 April 2023 it was officially announced that Taylor would defend his WBO and The Ring light welterweight belts against former unified lightweight world champion Teofimo Lopez on 10 June at the Hulu Theater in New York City.
+Taylor lost by unanimous decision.

+Post-title career

+Taylor vs. Catterall II

+On 27 April 2024 in Leeds, England, Taylor was scheduled to face Jack Catterall in a rematch.
+He lost the fight by unanimous decision with the scores 117–111, 117–111 and 116–113.

+Taylor vs. Essuman

+Moving up to welterweight, Taylor lost to Ekow Essuman by unanimous decision at the SSE Hydro in Glasgow on 24 May 2025.

+Retirement

+Taylor announced his retirement from professional boxing on 21 July 2025, saying he was ending his career on medical advice due to a recurring eye injury.